• Skip to primary navigation

 Once the matcha and water are blended into a loose, runny paste, set this aside.

-Pour the almond milk, chia seeds, vanilla, salt and your sweetener of choice into a large bowl, tupperware or large measuring glass.
+Step 2: Pour the almond milk, chia seeds, vanilla, salt and your sweetener of choice into a large bowl, tupperware or large measuring glass.

-Add the matcha tea and whisk everything together until totally combined.
+Step 3: Add the matcha tea and whisk everything together until totally combined.

-Wait 15 minutes and then whisk again.
+Step 4: Wait 15 minutes and then whisk again.
 DO NOT SKIP THIS STEP.
 If you do, the chia seeds will settle and clump at the bottom.
 Waiting to whisk again guarantees more even distribution of the chia seeds for a better texture.

-Chill in the fridge for 2 hours or up to 5 days, which means this recipe is also great for meal prep!
+Step 5: Chill in the fridge for 2 hours or up to 5 days, which means this recipe is also great for meal prep!

 Enjoy as is or top with fresh fruit, nuts and/or seeds.

-Keto Matcha Chia Pudding
+Is this also a Keto Matcha Chia Pudding?

-As I said above, by using a keto-friendly sweetener, this becomes a keto matcha chia pudding.
+By using a keto-friendly sweetener, this becomes a keto matcha chia pudding.

 As this makes 3 servings, each serving has 19.2 grams of carbs and 15.5 grams of fiber, which comes to 3.7 grams of net carbs per serving.